mathesh-me/application-deployment-in-aws-terraform-provisioner/README.md

 This project includes detailed documentation and a README that guides users through setting up and customizing the Terraform code for their specific applications.

 ## Prerequistes:
-1.Basic knowledge of AWS services and concepts.
+1. Basic knowledge of AWS services and concepts.<br>
-2.Familiarity with Terraform and infrastructure as code principles.
+2. Familiarity with Terraform and infrastructure as code principles.<br>
-3.An AWS account with appropriate permissions.
+3. An AWS account with appropriate permissions.<br>
-4.An IDE of your Choice , I would suggest VS Code Editor .
+4. An IDE of your Choice , I would suggest VS Code Editor .<br>

 ## Steps:
 | Step No | Document Link |